Gene Hunt: Finale

+They arrive at an ethereal version of The Railway Arms, the favoured hangout in Life on Mars, and Landlord Nelson steps outside to welcome them.
+Shaz, Chris and Ray say their goodbyes then enter the Pub together with jokes and usual banter, leaving Alex who begins to realise she may also be dead, and never going home.
+Keats reappears and promises he can reunite her with daughter Molly in 2008, but Alex asks to see his wrist-watch which shows the time still frozen at 09:06, meaning she has died.
+Hunt knocks Keats down, Alex is reluctant to leave but Hunt reassures her, they kiss, and Alex steps into the Pub.
+Keats mocks Hunt at being left alone, malevolently snarling and barking, Hunt pushes him away and Keats retreats singing We'll Meet Again and manically laughing.

-In the closing moments, the series comes full circle back to Life on Mars as another officer from the future appears wondering, like Alex and Sam, who has changed his office and where his iPhone is.
-Gene Hunt ventures out to greet him in his usual fashion, using the same words he used to greet Sam Tyler in his first scene in Life on Mars.
+At the close the series comes full circle, referencing Life on Mars, as another police officer from the future appears like Alex and Sam, demanding to know who changed his office and where his iPhone is.
+Gene Hunt saunters out to greet him, using the same words he used to greet Sam Tyler in his first scene in Life on Mars.

 Lazarus

 Gene Hunt was intended to return alongside Sam Tyler in a continuation series Lazarus, which would have taken place in modern day 2021, and also the 1970s and 1980s.
 Gene was originally going to appear living in the modern day and elderly, and ended up being sent back in time alongside Sam (in which Gene would have gone back to his younger age).
 But the project ended up being cancelled due to funding issues.

 Characterisation

 Personality and appearance

 The character of Gene Hunt is politically incorrect, having been described as an old-school copper.
 It is said that the character thinks of himself as the sheriff in the western movie High Noon.
 He can be intimidating and is often violent, while also having a bullying streak.
 However, he is fiercely protective of his team and "his city".
 This in turn inspires strong loyalty from his team members.

 Philip Glenister, the actor who plays Hunt has described his character as "intuitive" and "instinctive".
 Glenister has also drawn similarities between Hunt and football managers José Mourinho and Brian Clough on account of his "arrogance" and way of thinking.